Are your backyard chickens bored, noisy and destructive? Learn how to keep your chickens busy and happy with these tips and tricks.

 3. Create a Shaker Toy

-For a long time, we would breed mealworms as a special treat for our chickens.
-They go crazy over them!
 You can also buy dried meal worms at many pet stores, but I find that the live ones work much better.
-To keep them from escaping, you can have a bin in your yard where you stock a certain number of meal worms each day that the chickens can scratch and peck for.
+You can keep a bin in your yard where you stock a certain number of mealworms each day that the chickens can scratch and peck for.

 Chickens absolutely love to eat off the ground.
 It’s in their nature to scratch around in the dirt to find critters, so searching the yard for tasty grains is equally appreciated.
 I have found that if my chickens have to choose from eating from a feeder or off the ground, they always choose the ground.

-These are just five ideas to help keep your backyard chickens happy and busy.
+These are just a few ideas to help keep your backyard chickens happy and busy – and hopefully quieter.
 I hope one of these ideas helps you get a little extra sleep in the mornings!